Menu

 return f"## {outline_point}\n\n{research}\n\nThis section synthesizes findings from multiple sources."

-The supervisor prompt spells out the exact sequence: planner first, then researcher, then writer.
-Clear routing instructions prevent the supervisor from skipping agents or calling them in the wrong order.
+The supervisor prompt lays out the exact order: planner first, then researcher, then writer.
+Clear rules stop the supervisor from skipping a step or calling agents in the wrong order.

 python